 SIGNIFICANT EXPOSURE RISK.
-To the extent that the Fund invests a significant percentage of its assets in a single asset class or the securities of issuers within the same country, state, region, industry or sector, an adverse economic, business or political development that affected a particular asset class, region or industry may affect the value of the Fund's investments more than if the Fund were more broadly diversified.
+To the extent that the Fund invests a significant percentage of its assets in a single asset class or industry or sector, an adverse economic, business or political development that affected a particular asset class, region or industry may affect the value of the Fund's investments more than if the Fund were more broadly diversified.
 A significant exposure makes the Fund more susceptible to any single occurrence and may subject the Fund to greater volatility and market risk than a fund that is more broadly diversified.

 SMALLER COMPANIES RISK.
-The Fund may invest in the securities of small and/or mid capitalization companies.
 The stock price of small and/or mid capitalization companies may be more volatile than those of larger companies and therefore the Fund's share price may be more volatile than those of funds that invest a larger percentage of their assets in stocks issued by large capitalization companies.
-Stock prices of small and/or mid capitalization companies are also generally more vulnerable than those of large capitalization companies to adverse business and economic developments.
-Securities of small and/or mid capitalization companies may be thinly traded, making it difficult for the Fund to buy and sell them.
+Stock prices of small and/or mid capitalization companies are also generally more vulnerable than those of large capitalization companies may be thinly traded, making it difficult for the Fund to buy and sell them.
 In addition, small and/or mid capitalization companies are typically less financially stable than larger, more established companies and may reinvest a high proportion of their earnings in their business and may not pay dividends.
-Small and/or mid capitalization companies more vulnerable to experiencing adverse effects due to the loss or inexperience of personnel.
-Small and/or mid capitalization companies more vulnerable to adverse developments concerning their products.
+Small and/or mid capitalization companies, making these companies more vulnerable to experiencing adverse effects due to the loss or inexperience of personnel.
+Small and/or mid capitalization companies and are more susceptible to adverse developments concerning their products.